GlaivePro/Ajaxable/README.md

 ## TODO, goals and possible goals

+### Road to v1

+- Review routes; probably add support for more specific HTTP verbs as alternatives.
+- Review controller, simplify where possible.
+- Create feature tests for all the requests.
+- Simplify Traits/Ajaxable.
+- Add events in the backend.
+- Add exceptions in the backend.
+- Rework frontend support.
+Rethink the direction, make it cleaner and less opinionated.
+Smaller, but extensible.
+- Improve docs.
+Split the ReadMe into files?

+### Random frontend ideas, needs general reconsideration

 - Develop the frontend helpers to support customization.
 - Allow specifying the ajaxable list on `creatorButton` more easily.
 - Maybe `type="text"` should be default on inputs?
 It matters if you query DOM by type attribute.